davidmoten/odata-client/README.md

 * Microsoft Graph v1.0 client
 * Microsoft Graph Beta client
 * More generated clients can be added, just raise an issue
+* Runs on Java 8+ (including Java 11+).
+When running <11 the jaxb dependencies can be excluded from odata-client-runtime.

 ## How to build
 `mvn clean install`